 Summa Health System (see also Community Summary Page and Healthcare).
 As the largest employer in the County and City, Summa understands the importance of leadership for the health and well being of the individuals that live and work in the area.
 As the nation changes its approach to healthcare, Summa must change their local approach.
 Much of this has come through community partnerships, in particular, the Austen BioInnovation Institute in Akron.
 Along with Akron Children's Hospital, Akron General, NEOUCOM, and the University of Akron, they capitalize on the region's strengths in research, education and healthcare to transform the Akron area into a model for biomedical discovery, innovation, and enterprise.
 Furthermore, Summa and the Akron area YMCA are partnered to build the University Park YMCA on the Summa campus.
 The 60,000 square-foot facility, bringing YMCA youth and community programming to the 50 block University Park neighborhood, opened in early 2011.
-Summa has also announced they have entered into a joint venture with Vibra Healthcare to build and operate a 60-bed, free-standing, acute rehabilitation hospital within the City Hospital campus.
-It is scheduled to open in 2011.
+Summa, in joint venture with Vibra Healthcare, completed construction and operates a 60-bed, free-standing, acute rehabilitation hospital within the City Hospital campus.